Pickens County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

 • BAC Over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended.
-The suspension period for a first offense is generally [Check GA State Law: Typically 12 months, with potential for early reinstatement with IID].
+Under GA law, the suspension period for a first offense is typically 12 months, with the possibility of early reinstatement with an Ignition Interlock Device (IID).

 • Temporary Permit: If you were given a temporary driving permit at the time of your arrest, it is typically valid until the ALR hearing or until the date the suspension begins, whichever comes first.